etzionas/dev-ops-api-example/CI-CD-setup.md

     8. Setup the SSH key inside the azure VM to ~/.ssh/known_hosts, to be able to connect to the VM and run the docker compose commands.

     9. Execute the docker compose commands.
 Pull the images, stop the previous fastapi containers (if there are any) and run the fastapi-container out of the newly created image.

+    - **Note**: Docker compose was chosen because there may be more containers under development.
+These can be added as services to the docker compose file.
+Also we  choose to stop and start only the fastapi service in case there are other services that we do not want to touch.

+    10. Run healthcheck and rollback if it fails.
+The rationale is to ssh into the VM and curl to `http://localhost:8000/health` endpoint.
+If it returns non-zero output, then roll back to a tagged "stable" image.

+    - **Note**: We assume that there is a stable image tagged manually that is running and passed the healthcheck.

+    - **Note**: If health check failed, we use exit code 1 to break the pipeline and indicate it to the developer.

+    - **Note**: It would be good practice to run the healthcheck outside of the the VM, directly curling to `http://<AZURE_VM_IP>:8000/health` without the ssh login, but the VM refuses the connection.

 <!-- 2.
 Github workflow setup
 Go to the Actions tab